We need the Global Ocean Refuge System to safeguard marine biodiversity.

-Marine Conservation Institute, recognizing the need for more and better ocean protection, is leading a major initiative to protect 30% of the ocean by 2030.
+Marine Conservation Institute launched the Global Ocean Refuge System to protect 30% of the ocean by 2030.
 The Global Ocean Refuge System is an innovative strategy to incentivize decision makers to establish protected areas that safeguard marine life and promote opportunities for sustainable tourism.
 We invite you to join us on our journey to secure lasting conservation for our oceans.

 A Global Network of Effective Marine Protected Areas

-The Global Ocean Refuge System (GLORES) aims to safeguard marine biodiversity by assembling a strategic network of effective marine protected areas (MPAs) that includes replicate representation of all marine habitats in each biogeographic region and supports marine population persistence.
+The Global Ocean Refuge System aims to safeguard marine biodiversity by assembling a strategic network of effective marine protected areas (MPAs) that includes replicate representation of all marine habitats in each biogeographic region and supports marine population persistence.

-Second, GLORES provides a comprehensive, global conservation framework.
-Many organizations and agencies are creating marine protected areas one at a time, focusing on the objectives of an individual site, but not necessarily on recovering populations or maintaining the oceans’ resilience to future threats.
-GLORES advances and connects these efforts by providing a roadmap for integrating existing efforts and conserving ecologically important areas and representative habitats within one system.
+Second, the Global Ocean Refuge System provides a comprehensive, global conservation framework.
+Many organizations are creating marine protected areas one at a time, focusing on the objectives of an individual site, but not necessarily on recovering populations or maintaining the ocean’s resilience to future threats.
+The Global Ocean Refuge System advances and connects these efforts by providing a roadmap for integrating existing efforts and conserving ecologically important areas and representative habitats within one system.